SUCCESS is reader-supported. When you make a purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 In other cases, outsourcing specific tasks is simply a shrewd business move.

-You can advertise for freelance help on sites such as Guru.com or Elance-oDesk.com.
+You can advertise for freelance help on sites such as Guru.com or Upwork.com.
 These sites have systems in place to protect employers and freelancers from fraud and other risks, which makes them a much safer bet than, for example, a Craigslist ad, says Nick Loper in The First-Timer’s Guide to Hiring a Virtual Assistant, a free downloadable book at VirtualAssistantAssistant.com.
 For instance, Guru.com more or less holds the freelancer’s pay in escrow: You pay the website, but it won’t release the money until you pronounce the work satisfactorily completed.

 Another option is to check the websites of professional organizations—the American Society of Journalists and Authors, for example, or the American Institute of Professional Bookkeepers—which usually provide ways to connect with their members.

-When you start talking to a potential outsourcing hire, make sure the person understands your business and your needs and possesses the necessary skills.
+When you start talking to a potential outsourcing hire, make sure the person understands your business, your needs and possesses the necessary skills.
 If you go the virtual route, you’ll find virtual bookkeeping services and phone-answering services, and you could even hire a virtual assistant to help you outsource, suggests Paula Rizzo, who covers outsourcing in her book Listful Thinking: Using Lists to Be More Productive, Successful and Less Stressed.
 A virtual assistant who charges per task can help you get started.
-For example, “you could have them research five top-rated web design companies according to your budget and time line,” the author says.
+For example, “you could have them research five top-rated web design companies according to your budget and timeline,” the author says.

 Rizzo also points out that outsourcing doesn’t have to be limited to office tasks—using a firm such as TaskRabbit.com, you can outsource whatever you don’t want to spend time on, including errands, buying gifts or planning a vacation.

 You will pay either by the hour or a la carte for services.
-Loper suggests that a fair hourly rate for a U.S.-based virtual assistant is $10 to $20; an overseas assistant probably will cost less.
+Loper suggests that a fair hourly rate for a U.S.-based virtual assistant is $10 to $20; an overseas assistant will probably cost less.

 And be sure to check out candidates so thoroughly that you’re sure they will fit your company culture, Rosner advises.

 “As a company, we lead with our hearts and are very transparent with our suppliers,” she says.
 When an accounting firm that her company was considering suggested that delaying payment to suppliers would benefit her company, Rosner knew the fit was wrong.
 “We were scratching our heads, thinking, Well, no, we don’t want to do anything that would delay payment.
-Why would we do that?”
+Why would we do that?” she says.
 She took her business needs elsewhere.

 Before any sort of assistant—virtual or otherwise—starts work, you want to be absolutely clear on what must be done and how.
 For this reason, Hecht recommends spending some time documenting exactly, step by step, how you do things.
 “You need to map out the process,” he says.
 “If it’s answering the phone, you should have a script.
 If it’s data entry, you need to train them on the program.
 You should have a workbook of tasks and how they need to be done.
 The more detailed you are, the more they can be held accountable.”